Ken Avery begins his 22nd year as Gardener.

 Following the election the outdoor activities commenced.
 First the trail with the new markers to match stations in the new guidebook was opened with a ribbon cutting ceremony and dedicated with Lynne Holman, Naomi Loper and the other MPRB staff officiating.
 Lynne Holman had spent almost five years working with the MPRB staff on the booklet.
 Then Mike Ryan lead a tour over the trail.
 There would be tree planting of a Mountain Ash and Moana Beim would throw the first shovel of dirt for the “30th Anniversary Tree”.

-The new guide book had proved so popular that the first printing was already gone and more were being printed.
+The new long awaited guide book had proved so popular that the first printing was already gone and more were being printed.
 At that time visitors could keep them.

 At the Board meeting following the annual meeting, officers elected were: Lynn Deweese, President; Lynne Holman, Vice President; Betty Bryan, Secretary; Caroline Price, Treasurer.